tolitius/cbass/README.md

 #### Scanning by row key prefix

-Data can be scanned by a row key prefix by using `:from` and/or `:to` keys:
+Data can be scanned by a row key prefix using `:from` and/or `:to` keys:

 ```clojure
 user=> (scan-in conn "galaxy:planet" :from "ma")